PolarWooolf/meme-generator/README.md

 # nodejs-meme-generator
-Nodejs promise-based meme generator, it takes an image as url and top/bottom text to generate meme as Buffer
+TypeScript promise-based meme generator, it takes an image as url and top/bottom text to generate meme as Buffer

 ## Installation
 ```
-$ npm install nodejs-meme-generator
+$ npm install memise
 ```
 or
 ```
-$ yarn add nodejs-meme-generator
+$ yarn add memise
 ```

 ## Requirements